It’s somewhat ironic that the only thing more famous than an unbeaten run is the game which ends it.

 Current club: Nottingham Forest

 As a local boy, Jack Colback had iconic status on Wearside within his grasp, only to do the unthinkable at the end of the 2013/14 campaign by joining Newcastle United on a free, becoming the first player to make that particular move since Lionel Perez in 1998.

 Since then, it’s fair to say things have nosedived for this talented midfielder.
 Colback initially did okay with the Magpies but suffered relegation to the Championship in 2016.
-He hasn’t made a senior appearance for Newcastle since 2017, instead finding minutes on loan at Nottingham Forest.
+His last senior appearance for Newcastle came in 2017, with Colback spending 18 months on loan at Nottingham Forest before joining permanently in the summer of 2020.
+Since then he has been a big part of Forest’s side and scored in their Championship play-off semi-final to help the club move within one win of the Premier League.
 And, of course, he’s still universally loathed by Sunderland supporters.